Pāli Canon Is Self-Contained but Requires Detailed Explanation

 Importance of the Commentaries

 7. Thus, deep suttas were meant to be used with the commentaries.
-Pāli suttā are not supposed to be translated word-by-word.
+Pāli suttā are not supposed to be translated word-for-word.

 • Most Sinhala commentaries were burned in the Anuradhapura era; see “Incorrect Theravada Interpretations – Historical Timeline.“